upcoming

 2024

-UK premiere of BREAK-UP MANTRAS with Southbank Sinfonia at St John’s Waterloo in May, ft. arrangements of Aphex Twin, Yves Tumor, Gesualdo and others.
+UK premiere of BREAK-UP MANTRAS with Southbank Sinfonia at St John’s Waterloo in May, with my own arrangements of Aphex Twin, Yves Tumor, Gesualdo and others.

 Tell me again performed in Detroit by Justin Snyder (director of New Music Detroit) in March.
 Watch the performance here.